 Indeed, millions of people suffer from clinical depression.
 It can be characterized by persistent sadness, decreased appetite, loss of interest, low energy, and the most lethal of them all – suicidal thoughts.

-To treat depression, doctors prescribe drugs which target serotonin, a chemical messenger which can stabilize moods.
+To treat depression, doctors prescribe drugs that target serotonin, a chemical messenger that can stabilize moods.

 Cannabis can also affect serotonin levels.
 However, even though THC can increase serotonin levels, it can also make matters worse if not taken in the right dosage.

-Therefore, CBD is often preferred over cannabis, as it has no psychoactive properties and can be a more effective treatment for depression.
+Therefore, CBD is often preferred over cannabis, as it has no psychoactive properties and may be a more effective treatment for depression.